The Gospel of the Kingdom of God

 - 36 Therefore let all the house of Israel know assuredly, that God hath made that same Jesus, whom ye have crucified, both Lord and Christ.

-That Jesus was shown to be the Messiah.
+That Jesus was shown to be the Messiah: both Lord and Christ

-They realize they had not just killed an innocent man, but they had killed the Messiah, the King of Kings.
+They realized they had not just killed an innocent man, but they had killed the Messiah, the King of Kings.
 Most Christians see Jesus only as the Lamb of God.
 But He was the lamb who always is and always was the King.
 That is primarily how all Jews thought about Him: As the King who would Deliver them from this present evil world.
 Not sometime in eternity, but in the present at His coming.
 They were not wrong.
 He delivered them from the powers that gave men earthly rule.

 Today, our gospel demeans His Kingship, His power, His authority, His death, His position, and the glory and benefits bestowed on us at His resurrection.
 And we don’t participate in His resurrection benefits because we do not believe them and we don’t believe them because they are not taught or are taught against as not valid for this present life.
 The here and now.